-On-screen editing, copyediting, editing non-native English, anglicizing, copyediting in US English.
+On-screen editing, copyediting, plus editing text by writers for whom English is not their primary language, anglicizing, copyediting in US English.

 BA (Hons) (Lond.) in Geography with English Literature.
 Mensa member since 2005.